 Linda Ellis, Director of Operations

 Linda holds a degree from the State University of New York.
-She joined the NCCS family in 1995.
-Originally starting as a substitute teacher, she grew in her roles to eventually become Director of Facilities in 1998, shortly after the school’s completion of their Build A Dream campaign.
-Now, after 20 years of service, she is stepping into the role of Director of Operations, where she will be overseeing facilities, grounds, transportation, food service, and technology.
+She joined the NCCS family in 1995, originally starting as a substitute teacher and expanding her role to Director of Facilities by 1998.
+Now, after 20 years of service, she is stepping into the role of Director of Operations, where she oversees facilities, grounds, transportation, food service and technology.

 Linda and her family have a long history at NCCS.
 Both of her children are NCCS alumni.
 Her son, Chris, graduated in 2005; her daughter, Meg, graduated in 2008.
 Linda and her husband, Kevin, founded the NCCS Swim Team in 2002, with Kevin coaching the team to countless victories over the course of 12 years.
 Linda is also a proud grandmother and has had the privilege of seeing her oldest grandson attend camp at NCCS this summer.

 “I have loved being part of many of the kids lives and seeing them grow and mature into adults who have a passion for Christ.
 It is also a great privilege and blessing to see how God has brought this school to where it is today.”

 Dave is a Georgia native, growing up in DeKalb County.
 He currently lives in Marietta, with his most interesting residence being a brief stint living below Marietta’s famed Strand Theatre in the mid 90s.